snowyu/isdk-demo.js/README.md

 ## ISDK Demo

-This demos the isdk building concert and how to process the folder.
+This file shows the isdk building concept and how to process the folder.
 It's just a beginning.

-Many things need to implement.
+The distinguishing features of the ISDK building are:

+* the index file(`README.md`) of a Folder is the folder's configuration.
+* the folder(directory) tree is the inheritance tree.
+  * the configuration of the file or subdirectory inherits from the parent directory.

 This `README.md` file is the root configuration file of the folder.
 The configuration is the [front-matter][front-matter] at top of the file.

-this demo will process the mardown files("*.md") in the `wiki` folder, use the default template engine - [lodash](https://lodash.com/docs#template).
+This demo will process the mardown files("*.md") in the `wiki` folder, and the text files("*.txt") int the `wiki/text` folder, use the default template engine - [lodash](https://lodash.com/docs#template).
-And copy the markdown files to the `output` folder.
+And copy these files to the `output` folder.

 first you should download this demo and install dependency packages: